 The MiniMed™ 770G insulin pump system automatically adjusts background insulin every 5 minutes.* Using real-time glucose readings, the system is able to calculate a personalized amount of insulin to deliver based on your needs.
-The system connects directly with a smartphone, allowing you to view sugar trends and insulin delivery on the go.
+The system connects directly with a compatible smartphone, allowing you to view sugar trends and insulin delivery on the go.

 Pump automatically adjusts background insulin every 5 minutes to help you stay in target range.*